dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 It is RECOMMENDED the OP accept compression of the response by sending the `Accept-Encoding` HTTP header with the value of `gzip`, or `gzip, br`.

-The following is a non-normative example of an **audit** Command request:
+The following is a non-normative example of a Streaming Request:
 (with most of the Command Token contents omitted for brevity):

 ```